S. Truett Cathy: Philanthropy

-Cathy was closely involved in a sponsorship deal on the college football bowl game founded as the Peach Bowl; from 1997 to 2005, and again since 2014, it is known as the Chick-fil-A Peach Bowl, and was simply named the Chick-fil-A Bowl from 2006 to 2013.
-On October 28, 2006, Cathy received the last Taurus off the assembly line of Ford's Atlanta plant, in recognition of a 60-year relationship between him and the plant.

 Cathy had a Leadership Scholarship program for Chick-fil-A restaurant employees, which has awarded more than $23 million in $1,000 scholarships in the past 35 years.
 In 1984, Cathy established the WinShape Foundation, named for its mission to shape winners.
 In addition, Cathy fostered children for more than 30 years.
 He received the William E. Simon Prize for Philanthropic Leadership in 2008.

 Death

 Cathy died at his home on September 8, 2014, the age of 93 of complications from diabetes.
 The family held a public funeral service on Wednesday, September 10, at First Baptist Church, Jonesboro, Georgia.
 His interment was at Greenwood Cemetery.

 His widow, Jeannette Cathy, died in 2015 at age 92.